kubermatic/docs/content/operatingsystemmanager/cheat-sheets/rollout-machinedeployment/_index.en.md

 +++
 title = "Rolling Restart MachineDeploments" date = 2022-08-20T12:00:00+02:00
-description = "Rolling restart machine deployments: Learn about the concept and keep it handy" weight = 25
+description = "Rolling restart machine deployments for Operating System Manager (OSM): Learn about the concept and keep it handy" weight = 25
 +++